 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing

-In accordance with the DPA, the data importer may engage sub-processors to provide some or all of the Services on data importer’s behalf or use any of current or future subsidiaries of NTT for the duration of the Client Agreement.
-Any such sub-processors will be permitted to obtain personal data only to provide some or all of the Services the data importer has engaged them to provide, and they are prohibited from using personal data for any other purpose.
+In accordance with the DPA, NTT may engage sub-processors to provide some or all of the Services on NTT’s behalf or use any of current or future subsidiaries of NTT for the duration of the Client Agreement.
+Any such sub-processors will be permitted to obtain personal data only to provide some or all of the Services NTT has engaged them to provide, and they are prohibited from using personal data for any other purpose.

 A list of sub-processors engaged by NTT is available.